AndrewAmore/Voter-Registration-in-North-Carolina/README.md

 # Voter-Registration-in-North-Carolina
-This repository contains code used for the report [Who-VotesNC-Case-Study.pdf](Who-VotesNC-Case-Study.pdf), which was initially completed as an assignment for a course at Duke.
+This repository contains code used for the report [NC-Voter-Case-Study.pdf](Who-VotesNC-Case-Study.pdf),

 ## Abstract
 Political candidates are often interested in understanding factors influencing